 Extraordinary lava formations at Gjástykki

 There are 20 meters high lava walls on both sides of the Gjástykki rift valley, created by the massive volcanic eruptions when Gjástykki was ripped apart.
 The rift valley is 2-5 km wide and 40-50 meters deep.

 Inside Gjástykki there are several fissures, in some of which molten lava flowed like a river of fire, leaving the riverbeds behind.
 It looks like there is still an active hot lava flow in my photo below, but this is solidified lava - an artwork of nature.

 Gjástykki is one of its kind in Iceland and on footage from 1984 one can see how the tectonic plates moved and the earth was ripped apart, as it were.
 The Eurasian plate moved to the east and the North-American plate moved to the west and in the fissure between them molten lava welled up.

 This eruption sure did increase our understanding of the tectonic plates.
 One of our best-known reporters, Ómar Ragnarsson, knows this area very well and protested ideas of a power plant project in Gjástykki explaining to them how priceless this unique lava field really is.

-Ómar came up with the idea of walking around in Gjástykki holding a portable DVD player while watching the footage on the eruption since 1984.
-I think this is a great idea! Ómar has made many TV-programs on Iceland and I own several of his fantastic DVDs on Iceland.
+Ómar came up with the idea of walking around in Gjástykki holding a portable DVD player while watching the footage of the eruption since 1984.
+I think this is a great idea! Ómar has made many TV programs on Iceland and I own several of his fantastic DVDs on Iceland.

 His enthusiasm and love for Iceland has been a great inspiration for me to explore and get to know my own country better.
 Kudos to him :) Gjástykki lava field is now preserved.